sunkist5691/web-sprint-challenge-advanced-css-and-intro-js/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

 1. How would you describe acessibility on the web to someone new to programming?
-  Acessibility is to help someone to understand better in any disability to comprehend the website.
+  Acessibility is to help someone to understand better in any disabilities to comprehend the website.

 2. Talk about 3 different things you can do to ensure your website is accessible.
   Font size change depends on screensize, use 'alt' in image to help someone who can read or see from website, and keyboard access in order to use website conveniently.

 3. How would you explain the concept of a variable to someone new to programming?
-  Variable is a box that can save any information with given name on it.
+  Variable is a space of memory that can save any information with given name on it.

 4. What is the purpose of using functions in code?
   The purpose of function in code is to do a certain action in any place of code.